Injury in humans: Complications

-Complications may arise as a result of certain injuries, increasing the recovery time, further exasperating the symptoms, or potentially causing death.
+Complications may arise as a result of certain injuries, increasing the recovery time, further exacerbating the symptoms, or potentially causing death.
 The extent of the injury and the age of the injured person may contribute to the likelihood of complications.
 Infection of wounds is a common complication in traumatic injury, resulting in diagnoses such as pneumonia or sepsis.
 Wound infection prevents the healing process from taking place and can cause further damage to the body.
 A majority of wounds are contaminated with microbes from other parts of the body, and infection takes place when the immune system is unable to address this contamination.
 The surgical removing of devitalized tissue and the use of topical antimicrobial agents can prevent infection.

 Hemorrhaging of blood is a common result of injuries, and it can cause several complications.
 Pooling of blood under the skin can cause a hematoma, particularly after blunt trauma or the suture of a laceration.
 Hematomas are susceptible to infection and are typically treated compression, though surgery is necessary in severe cases.
 Excessive blood loss can cause hypovolemic shock in which cellular oxygenation can no longer take place.
 This can cause tachycardia, hypotension, coma, or organ failure.
 Fluid replacement is often necessary to treat blood loss.
 Other complications of injuries include cavitation, development of fistulas, and organ failure.